anton0949/RDS-psychiatry-publications-2022/README.md

 # Publications from the departments of Adult Psychiatry and Child & Adolescent Psychiatry in the Region of Southern Denmark, 2022
 _Anton Tambour Gregersen, Pranga Prava Mandal, Armaghan Agharazi, Povl Munk-Jørgensen_

+## Downloads

+PDF:
+_Publications from the departments of Adult Psychiatry in the Region of Southern Denmark, 2022_ _Publications from the departments of Child & Adolescent Psychiatry in the Region of Southern Denmark, 2022_

 ## Method for the 2022 reports:

 A bibliometric analysis was conducted on published articles with affiliations to the Region of Southern Denmark in the fields of Child and Adolescence Psychiatry and Adult Psychiatry for the year 2022.